neilh10/LowPower/Examples/lowpowerRtcSAMD51/README.md

+This puts a SAMD51 to sleep, and the wakes it with the internal RTC every minute.
+Ihas been coded for two boards with SAMD51
+- Adafruit Express M4
+- Seeed Wio Terminal
+It use platformio that puts its configuration in platformio.ini
+The clock speed can be configured from 120Mhz to 48Hz.
+The serial can use the buildin USB, or external serial1 Tx Rx on each board

 # Low Power Serial1 to Ftdi cable

 To reduce power to the minimium in SLEEP, the USB is switched off and output is via the Serial Tx Rx pins.